P S A L M S

 Notes

-Thrice I pair two Psalms together as one based on their liturgical use in the Orthodox Church.
+Thrice I pair two Psalms together as a unit based on their liturgical use in the Orthodox Church.
 Psalms 19 and 20 are read together as part of the royal beginning of Matins.
 Psalms 134 and 135 comprise the Polyeleos sung at Matins on feast days.
 And Psalms 140 and 141 are read consecutively as “Lord I Have Cried” daily at Vespers.

 Return to Bible Fractals